 Selection of appropriate weight and progression: For each strength exercise that uses the ankle weights (leg curl, hip extension, knee extension, knee extension with ankle circles, side hip raises), the appropriate starting weight is determined by the study interventionist.
 At the start of a participant's physical activity program they will be given a pair of ankle weights to use for training.
 Initially the ankle weights will contain a small amount of weight (3 lbs for men and 2 lbs for women).
-During the introduction to the strength training portion of the physical activity intervention, the interventionist will orient the subject to strength training and begin with weight settings that are "light" (RPE 10 to 11) and easy for the subject to accomplish.
+During the introduction to the strength training portion of the physical activity intervention, the interventionist will orient the subject to accomplish.
 In addition, participants are instructed NOT to use their ankle weights during walking or in the performance of regular household activities.
-They should only be worn for the strength training exercises.
-Participants should also be advised to wear comfortable clothing when performing their strength training exercises and that a comfortable pair of socks is advisable to prevent the development of skin irritation around the lower leg where the ankle weights are attached.
+They should only be worn for the strength training exercises and that a comfortable pair of socks is advisable to prevent the development of skin irritation around the lower leg where the ankle weights are attached.